What Is CyberArk? Unveiling 2024’s Top Cybersecurity Vault

 1999Founded in Israel

-2005Launched flagship Digital Vault
+2005Introduced the Digital Vault

 2014IPO on NASDAQ

-2021Shift to Identity Security platform
+2021Rebranded to an Identity Security platform

-2023Named Leader in Gartner Magic Quadrant
+2023Named a Leader in Gartner’s Magic Quadrant

 Types of CyberArk